Francis-Hsu/NeuralStyleTransfer/NeuralStyleTransfer/README.md

 ## Description
 An [Chainer](http://chainer.org/) implementation of *A Neural Algorithm of Artistic Style*.
-In short, this is an algorithm that transfers the artistic style of one image onto another by uitlizing convolutional neural networks' ability to extract high-level image content.
+In short, this is an algorithm that transfers the artistic style of one image onto another by utilizing  convolutional neural networks' ability to extract high-level image content.

 ## Detail
 ### Pre-trained model
-A VGG-19 Caffe model is required for this implmentation to work.
+A VGG-19 Caffe model is required for this implementation  to work.
 You can use the normalized version used by the authors of the article: [`vgg_normalised.caffemodel`](http://bethgelab.org/deeptextures/), or use the original one made by VGG team: [`VGG_ILSVRC_19_layers.caffemodel`](https://gist.github.com/ksimonyan/3785162f95cd2d5fee77#file-readme-md).

+With minor modifications, other CNNs (NIN, GoogLeNet, etc.) can be used as well.
+See [jcjohnson's explanation](https://github.com/jcjohnson/neural-style) and [mattya's implementation](https://github.com/mattya/chainer-gogh/blob/master/models.py).

 ### Parameters
 A helper function `generate_image()` was created to help the transfer.
 The parameters it uses are: